marcelbeumer/nvim-config/README.md

 # nvim-config

-Personal nvim config for [neovim nightly](https://github.com/marcelbeumer/neovim).
+Personal nvim config.
+Known to work for [neovim 0.9.4](https://github.com/neovim/neovim/tree/v0.9.4).
 Implicit system dependencies may cause errors on other machines.
 I put effort in keeping the config clean and documented, mostly as a hobby and a bit of OCD, but maybe it benefits other nvimmers too.

 > While neovim users are in search of their perfect config, others are doing actual work using VS Code.
 >